 The hotel’s new owners kept the rooms exactly as the KGB left them.
 On the door of those technical rooms is now written “There’s nothing here” in both English and Estonian, which alludes to the official answer given when anyone asked what was behind the door.
-Visitors can take guided tours that focus not only on the more absurd elements of living in a surveillance state, but on the strange history of the hotel, which includes prostitution, espionage, and some of the best chicken to be had during the occupation.
+Visitors can take guided tours that focus not only on the more absurd elements of living in a surveillance state, but on the strange history of the hotel, which includes sex work, espionage, and some of the best chicken to be had during the occupation.

 Know Before You Go

 The museum itself is located on the top floor of Hotel Viru, but you may only access it via guided tours which begin in the hotel lobby.

 Follow us on Twitter to get the latest on the world's hidden wonders.